ox-it/ords-test/installation.md

 * hibernate.cfg.xml
 * ords.properties

-(We're assuming here a single properties file setup for ORDS - see the Configuration guide - for advanced setups each API can be deployed and configured separately)
+(We're assuming here a single properties file setup for ORDS - see the Configuration guide - for advanced setups each API can be deployed and configured separately.)

+Note that we assume when building and testing that MD5 password checking is in place when connecting to the database - even from the same server.
+Otherwise users can overwrite other user's data without being challenged.

+This is configured in your pg_hba.conf file with the line:

+    host    all             all             127.0.0.1/32            md5

+By default many PostgreSQL installations will have this set to "Trust", which will not issue a password challenge.

+We also assume you are using PostgreSQL versions 9.2 and higher.

 ## Configuration